zksecurity/stwo-book/src/air-development/concepts.md

 ### LogUp

 LogUp is a technique used to constrain lookups.
 It's a successor to Plookup, and is especially useful for proving permutation with multiplicities.
+Here, we'll briefly explain why this is the case.

-Plookup and its variants use a technique called the Grand Product Check.
+Plookup and its variants use a technique called the Grand Product Check to prove permutation.

 $$
 \prod_{i=0}^{n-1} (X - a_i) = \prod_{i=0}^{n-1} (X - b_i)